 While some experts recommend you start with a few signs, others suggest that you introduce and use many at once, just as you do when speaking with your child.

 There’s no better strategy to get your baby to learn sign language than to do it constantly.
 Be consistent as you make the signs for every diaper change or during every meal.

-Use your hands to guide your baby’s gestures as well.
-Sit your baby on your lap and physically make the gestures with their own hands and arms.
+Use your hands to guide your baby’s as well.
+Sit your baby on your lap and physically make the signs with their own hands and arms.
 Use a hand-over-hand technique to let them practice and produce the muscle memory of the sign.